suzyhan/code-quiz/README.md

 - Once you complete answering the questions or the timer hits zero, the quiz will be over with a display of your final score.
 - Enter initials to save your score.
 - You will be able to view and clear saved high scores.
-- Click on the `Go back` button to restart the quiz.
+- Click on the `Go Back` button to restart the quiz.

 The following images show the application's use and appearance: